 In this Sub-Category the risks of Securities that provide for interest payments based on a fixed rate or a floating rate are set out.
-The risk of Securities that provide for fixed rate interest payments ("Fixed Rate Securities") is set out first in the following sub-section (i) and that of Securities that provide for floating rate interest payments ("Floating Rate Securities") is set out first in the following sub-section (ii) as set out first in the following sub-section (ii).
+The risk of Securities that provide for fixed rate interest payments ("Fixed Rate Securities{ XE "Fixed Rate Securities" }") is set out first in the following sub-section (i) and that of Securities that provide for floating rate interest payments ("Floating Rate Securities{ XE "Floating Rate Securities" }") is set out first in the following sub-section (ii).